Create a Shipping Label

 Step 1: Prepare Your Request

-To create a label, you'll need to send an HTTP POST
+To create a label, you'll send an HTTP POST

 request to https://api.shipengine.com/v1/labels